bazel-contrib/SIG-rules-authors/go-tutorial.md

 $ bazelisk test //pkg/word:word_test
 ```

-Let's now see what happens when a test fails, since debugging unit tests are often part of the
+Let's now see what happens when a test fails since debugging unit tests are often part of the
 development process.
-In the generate_word_test.go file change the "if" statement as show below.
+In the generate_word_test.go file, change the "if" statement as shown below.

 ```
     if result == "" {